v-str/om_engine/documentation/animation.md

 ```

 While initialization we pass into animation group constructor the next params:

-1) parent
+1) Parent

-2) group state ( widgets can be opened ( true ) or closed ( false )
+2) Group state ( widgets can be opened ( true ) or closed ( false )

-3) enumeration variable that describes how widgets will be animated
+3) Enumeration variable that describes how widgets will be animated

-4) distance between widgets in pixels
+4) Distance between widgets in pixels

 In constructor body we add every widget that we want to animate in V/HLinearAnimation group instance.
 For this task we use FillAnimaitonGroup method that simply iterate the vector and adds each of them.